 Diagnosis and Treatment of Movement System Impairment

-Introduction to Concepts and Application: The Upper Quarter
+Introduction to Concepts and Application: The Lower Quarter

-Two-day course featuring Suzy L. Cornbleet, PT, DPT, Associate Professor of Physical Therapy and Orthopedic Medicine, Washington University School of Medicine
+Two-day course featuring Suzy L. Cornbleet, PT, DPT, Associate Professor of Physical Therapy and Orthopedic Surgery, Washington University School of Medicine

 Suzy L. Cornbleet, PT, DPT, will present the concepts and principles of the movement system syndromes and their relationship to mechanical musculoskeletal pain.

-This course will enable clinicians to identify impairments in movement, alignment, muscle length, stiffness and performance as well as patterns of movement and their relationship to Movement System Impairment (MSI).
-The signs and symptoms of MSI syndromes of the shoulder will be described.
+This course will enable clinicians to identify impairments in movement, alignment, muscle length, stiffness, performance, as well as patterns of movement and their relationship to Movement System Impairment (MSI).
+The signs and symptoms of MSI syndromes of the low back, hip and knee will be described.
 The course will also include instruction in tests designed to develop and confirm the diagnosis and identify contributing factors.

 Discussion will focus on the importance and means of: